joleel3389/br-restaurant-guide/README.md

     * See `american.md` for examples
 * **Start over** --> _needs to go to_ --> `home.md` (for all files)

 NOTE: You are doing this collaboratively!
-Split up the work, add/commit/push, and pull & resolve conflicts when necessary.
-This activity serves two purposes: **practice linking files** and **practice collaboration**.
+Split up the work, add/commit/push, and pull & resolve conflicts when necessary. activity serves two purposes: **practice linking files** and **practice collaboration**.

 ---